 One of the four major fat-soluble vitamins, vitamin D is an all-important micronutrient that your body needs for healthy bones and to perform optimally.
 It’s an interesting vitamin because it doubles up as a steroid hormone that can be made naturally by our skin from sunlight, which is why it is often called the sunshine vitamin.
 Here in North America, we get the biggest chunk of our recommended daily intake of vitamin D from the sun from early spring to around September.

-Unfortunately, exposure to too much sunlight can put you at risk of developing skin cancer, heat exhaustion, skin damage, and even immune suppression.
+Unfortunately, exposure to too much sunlight can put you at risk of developing skin cancer, causes heat exhaustion, skin damage, and even immune suppression, losing the body’s ability to fight skin tumors.
+So, there should be a balance between appropriate and inappropriate amounts of sun exposure.
 Here we’re diving into how to safely and effectively get enough vitamin D from the sun.

 How does vitamin D work?